Devaadi Raja Perumal temple: Worship practices and festivals

 The temple follows Vadakalai tradition of worship based on Pancharatra Agamic tradition.
 The temple is open from 6:30 a.m. to 12 p.m. and 3:00 p.m. to 9:00 p.m.
 The temple priests perform the pooja (rituals) during festivals and on a daily basis.
 The temple rituals are performed four times a day: Ushathkalam at 8 a.m., Kalasanthi at 10:00 a.m., Sayarakshai at 5:00 p.m. and Ardha Jamam at 8:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Nithyakalyana Perumal and his consort Sengamalavalli.
 There are weekly, monthly and fortnightly rituals performed in the temple.
 Various festivals are celebrated in the temple, with the Vaikasi Brahmotsavam during the Tamil of Vaikasi (during May - June), Thiruvonam and Vaikuntha Ekadashi during Margali (December - January) being the most prominent.
-During the Brahmotsavam festival, the festival deities of Devaadi Raja Perumal and Sengamalavalli is taken in procession around the steets of the temple.
+During the Brahmotsavam festival, the festival deities of Devaadi Raja Perumal and Sengamalavalli is taken in procession around the streets of the temple.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.